 Media Arts Alum hired as the writer's assistant to the show runner of a new Amazon television show

-Prof. Davis's TV Writing and Advanced Screenwriting classes grad Tyler Peck has been hired to be the wrter's assistant for show-runner Alice Bell on Amazon’s upcoming drama series The Expatriates, from Nicole Kidman’s Blossom Films.
+Prof. Davis's TV Writing and Advanced Screenwriting classes grad Tyler Peck has been hired to be the writer's assistant for show-runner Alice Bell on Amazon’s drama series The Expatriates, from Nicole Kidman’s Blossom Films.
 Before that, Tyler worked on the CBS summer drama series Salvation as a writer's P.A., which is traditionally a step before staff writer.
 Previously he worked on Black-ish, LOVE, and Dice on the production side.
 Terrific news, Tyler!!!
 Even more spectacular, Greg Goetz works with him on the same show (see Greg's achievements below) and the two recently skyped into Professor Davis's TV writing class!
 Many other of his grads as well as Davis's e entertainment industry relationships have Skyped the students over the years, including Ashley Poston, Alexa Garfinkle, Brook Driver (more about them below!) and major figures like Ash Brannon (Toy Story 2 and Surf's Up writer/director), and successful show runners, TV writers and producers!

 PREVIOUS TO 2020:

-Media Arts and SC Honors College Alum Greg Goetz has blazed into a Hollywood career -- who has been working on the TV show Scandal among several other shows after co-writing two episodes of a major Shonda Rhimes network TV show l(update!)-- he is now working on Scandal with Tyler Peck!
+Media Arts and SC Honors College Alum Greg Goetz has blazed into a Hollywood career - after working on the TV show Scandal among several other shows and co-writing two episodes of a major Shonda Rhimes network TV show l(update!)-- he is now working on Scandal with Tyler Peck!
 Prof. Davis met them both at the studio that show is shot at this past summer.
 Previous news on Greg:

 Huge congratulations to Media Arts major and SC Honors College graduate Gregory Goetz, who took Professor Davis’s and Riley’s classes and previously was hired to co-write two episodes of the ABC TV/Shondaland series The Catch.
 The most recent episode Greg wrote aired during prime time on ABC on May, 17 2017 (the earlier episode he penned aired May 12th 2016).
 Greg previously was script coordinator for The Catch and another show Salem.
 Before recently moving onto Scandal, he was working on Salvation with MART and writing class alumni Tyler Peck (above).
 He then joined Nicole Kidman's Amazon show The Expatriates, also with Tyler Peck.